marczz/mzlinux_pages/gtk.md

     - [Wrapping and resizing GtkLabel dynamically](http://tadeboro.blogspot.com/search/label/Tips)

 # GTK+ Libraries and Bindings
--   [w:Pango] is a library for laying out and rendering of text, with an emphasis on internationalization
+-   {{< wp "Pango" >}} is a library for laying out and rendering of text, with an emphasis on internationalization
     - [Pango Home](http://www.pango.org) [
     [The gtk-i18n-list Archives](http://mail.gnome.org/archives/gtk-i18n-list/)
     ]